mwahnish/Layers-Adaptive-Audio-Wiki/Nodes/Animate.md

 ------------ | -------|------
 Start | Event| Begins animating the output value
-Stop | Event | Stops animating the output value, and resets the time on the curve to zero Animation Curve | The animation curve representing the output value of the node over time.
+Stop | Event | Stops animating the output value, and resets the time on the curve to zero Animation Curve | AnimationCurve | The animation curve representing the output value of the node over time.

 ## Outputs
 Output | Type | Description